-In the first two months of this year, the Covid virus rolled in like silently gathering storm clouds, subtle and menacing, but with no obvious effect on businesses.
+In the first two months of 2020, the Covid virus rolled in like silently gathering storm clouds, subtle and menacing, but with no obvious effect on businesses.
 In March, however, its effect was sudden and severe; an unleashed hurricane that has relentlessly battered the service industry in particular.
 Shuttered overnight, with near total layoffs, restaurants, salons and entertainment venues turned to their insurance companies to fortify themselves.
 As a result, every business insurer in this country saw a swell of business interruption claims and hastened to address them.

 Some states even began drafting statutes aimed at ordering insurers to pay business interruption claims, whether qualifying as covered losses or not.
 Lawsuits were filed, gathering steam and moving into class action status.
 Claims are far down now, and the number of states drafting reparatory statutes has lessened.
 What happened to stem the flow of business interruption claims?
 The short answer is: the law.

 By way of background, business interruption (BI) insurance coverage is generally found in property damage policies.
 These polices are often composed of standard clauses generated by Insurance Services Office (ISO), a company which prepares and disseminates the vast majority of insurance forms used in the United States.
 An insured can elect to purchase BI coverage, for a premium.

 As with all insurance contracts, the extent of that coverage, and when it applies, is governed by the terms of the insurance contract.
 A typical BI clause or endorsement will provide coverage for certain business losses for a temporary closure.
 The coverage is subject to policy dollar limits and certain explicit exclusions.
 There is also coverage a business can buy to cover a shutdown by operation of “civil authority,” when exercise of that authority prohibits access to one’s business premises.